 Mummy design sleeping bag

 Because of the inbuilt quilt, you can also take the pod system out and use it on the ground, as a regular bag.
 The only difference here is that while the guy with the regular sleeping bag would have to bring a sleeping pad or a quilt separately, you don’t need to.
-This hammock sleeping system has been designed to keep the users warm on the hammock or on the ground.
+This hammock sleeping system keeps the users warm on the hammock or on the ground.